 Jorge Fontevecchia is the Co-founder of Editorial Perfil and owner of Buenos Aires Times.
 Advertising and sponsored content generate revenue.

 Analysis / Bias

 In Argentina, according to a Nieman Labs article dated 2009, The Argentinian Government funds advertising: “Argentine governments have a long tradition of buying large amounts of advertising in newspapers.
 And the decisions of where to place ads is left to the government’s whims; in practice, advertising dollars (pesos, actually) are divvied up in ways that curry favor and reward media behavior.”

-The Buenos Aires Times publishes articles utilizing emotionally loaded headlines such as these: “Bullrich: Inflation will hit 70% if Macri doesn’t win re-election” and “Macri plans outreach to Peronism with view to expanding coalition”.
-Mauricio Macri is the current President of Argentina (center-right) and in many articles the Buenos Aires Times has a pro-Macri tone, however they also publish articles criticizing both sides.
+The Buenos Aires Times publishes articles that utilize emotionally loaded headlines: “Bullrich: Inflation will hit 70% if Macri doesn’t win re-election” and “Macri plans outreach to Peronism with view to expanding coalition”.
+Mauricio Macri is the current President of Argentina (center-right).
+The Buenos Aires Times has a pro-Macri tone; however, they also publish articles criticizing both sides.

-When it comes to US news they use neutral headlines, “What you need to know: Key takeaways from the Mueller report”.
-Further, the Buenos Aires Times sources their information to credible sources through quotes such as the Washington Post, but they primarily source back to themselves.
+When it comes to US news, they use neutral headlines, “What you need to know: Key takeaways from the Mueller report.”
+Further, the Buenos Aires Times sources their information from credible sources through quotes such as the Washington Post, but they primarily source back to themselves.

-Overall, we rate the Buenos Aires Times Right-Center biased based on story selection that slightly favors the right leaning government.
-We also rate them High for factual reporting due to not failing any fact checks by IFCN fact checkers.
-(M. Huitsing 5/6/2019)
+Overall, we rate the Buenos Aires Times right-center biased based on story selection that slightly favors the right-leaning government.
+We also rate them High for factual reporting due to not failing any fact checks by IFCN fact-checkers.
+(M. Huitsing 5/6/2019) Updated (05/03/2022)

 Last Updated on May 15, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.